-Due to the product software service life cycle has expired, Seeed Studio has ceased updating and maintaining software algorithms for the reSpeaker family of products.
-This series of products is only used as recording playback module, all algorithm functions need to be developed by yourself.
+Due to the product software service life cycle having expired, Seeed Studio has ceased updating and maintaining software algorithms for the reSpeaker family of products.
+This series of products is only used as a recording playback module, all algorithm functions need to be developed by yourself.

 Please note that the package does not contain Raspberry Pi.

 Please note that there are no audio output interfaces on ReSpeaker 4-Mic Array for Raspberry Pi.
 It is only for voice capture.
 And you could use the headphone jack on Raspberry Pi for audio output.

 |12 APA102 programable RGB LEDs, connected to SPI interface